Why Now?

 Student Success

 The quality of workspaces contributes significantly to the quality of education students receive.
-The new, Next-Generation Small Animal Teaching Hospital (NGSATRH) will:
+The Clinical Veterinary Teaching & Research Complex (CVTRC) will:

 • Address the increase in students necessitated by the rapid growth of the veterinary industry, leading to the increased demand for practitioners and researchers.

-• Create more space to accommodate the additional 18 Veterinary Education, Research, & Outreach (VERO) 2+2 program students who will join their College Station-based peers from our Canyon, Texas campus during their clinical year in the NGSATRH.
-The Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS) now has the largest class size in the nation.
+• Create more space to accommodate the additional 18 Veterinary Education, Research, & Outreach (VERO) 2+2 program students who will join their College Station-based peers from our Canyon, Texas campus during their clinical year in the CVTRC.
+The Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS) now has one of the largest class sizes in the nation.

 • Ensure our students are trained on the latest-generation technology and equipment, which require space to house and operate.